 Here are some things you need to know when treating this condition.

-- Do not take iron pills without seeing with your doctor.
+- Do not take iron pills without checking with your doctor.

 If you think you have anemia, see your doctor.
 Do not try to treat yourself.